Unitarian Universalist Foundation of Phoenix

 Ensuring the Future

 Every member of the Congregation is a member of the Foundation.
-Six directors are elected by the members at the Foundation’s annual meeting, usually held in conjunction with a meeting of the Congregation.
+Six directors are elected by the members at the Foundation’s annual meeting, usually held in conjunction with the June meeting of the Congregation.
 Directors serve overlapping three year terms.
 Working with our financial advisors and operating from a conservative investment philosophy, the Board manages the Foundation Fund for growth and stability.
-The Board considers and makes disbursements.
+The Board considers and approves disbursements.
 And finally, the Board promotes giving to the Foundation and offers programs related to personal financial management and legacy or planned giving.